 5G Spectrum in the APAC region – Roadmaps for Success

-The “Roadmaps for awarding 5G spectrum in the APAC region” report looks at the current mobile services and spectrum status across the APAC region.
+A spectrum roadmap is essential to ensure there is enough spectrum to meet surging demand for mobile services in the long- and short-term.
+They help governments forecast future trends and manage their work.
+For mobile operators they mean increased certainty to invest based on the government’s future allocation, renewal plans and management of radio spectrum.
+This report looks at the current mobile services and spectrum status across the APAC region.
 It also sets out a roadmap to help governments and regulators enable 5G in the region.